X-POWER0/xnawiki/Articles/NinjAcademy.md

 NinjAcademy is a complete gesture-based Windows Phone game.
 The player attempts to get the highest score possible by slashing bundles of bamboo, throwing shurikens at wooden targets, and avoiding the deadly dynamite.

-This game includes the following features:
+## This game includes the following features

     Implementation of the Game State Management sample Gesture-based input